 - Diocesan Family School Building Levy (DFSBL)

-In 2017 the full rate diocesan tuition fees will be:
+In 2024, the full rate diocesan tuition fees are:

-In 2017, the family discount on full rate diocesan tuition fees will be:
+In 2024, the family discount on full rate diocesan tuition fees are:

 - 1 child family 0% - full rate to be applied

 The DFSBL is charged to the oldest child for each family.
-The levy is pooled to contribute towards past, present and future costs for building projects across all existing and for new catholic schools, and the acquisition of land for school purposes.
+The levy is pooled to contribute towards past, present and future costs for building projects across all existing schools, and for the development of new Catholic schools within the Diocese.

-The DFSBL rate for 2017 will be $600 per family.
-The DFSBL rate is reviewed, recommended and approved in the same manner as mentioned earlier for the tuition fees and discounts.
+The DFSBL rate for 2024 is $1,638 per family.
+The DFSBL rate is reviewed, recommended and approved in the same manner as mentioned earlier for tuition fees and discounts.

-From 2017 a voluntary contribution of $150 per family ($50 per term) is being sought as a diocesan pastoral contribution.
-Funds support the ongoing pastoral works of the diocese which include, amongst many initiatives:
+The voluntary diocesan pastoral contribution for 2023 is $300 per family ($100 per term for 3 terms).
+These funds will support the ongoing pastoral works of the diocese which include, amongst many initiatives:

 - Pastoral Coordinators who work in those parishes without a resident Parish Priest.

-It is the policy of the Catholic Schools Office and the Diocese that financial hardship should not prevent any child from attending a Catholic school and no child will be denied a Catholic education because of a family’s genuine inability to pay the required school fees.
-Any family experiencing financial difficulties is entitled to fee assistance, your local school Principal will be able to discuss this with you.
+Please note, however, that it is our policy that financial hardship should not prevent a child from attending a Catholic School and no child will be denied a Catholic Education because of a family’s genuine inability to pay the required school fees.
+This does not apply only to the eligible Health Care/Pension Card holders mentioned above.
+Any family experiencing financial difficulties is entitled to fee assistance.
+The Principal of the school can be contacted to discuss such situations.

-Together with parents, clergy and school staff, we are committed to offering the children in this diocese access to schools in which their faith can be nurtured in outstanding learning environments.
-We seek to assist young people to realise their full human potential, taking into account their unique spiritual, intellectual, physical and social needs.
-We value the opportunity to work in partnership with you, and thank you for your continuing support of Catholic education in this Diocese.
+Together with parents, clergy and school staff, we are committed to offering the children and young people in this diocese, schools in which their faith can be nurtured in outstanding learning environments.
+We seek to assist young people to realise their full human potential, spiritual, intellectual, physical and social.
+We value the opportunity to work in partnership with you to that end, and thank you for your continuing support of Catholic Education in this Diocese.